swaptacular/swpt_ca_scripts/README.md

-# swpt_ca_scripts
+# Scripts for managing SSL certificates for Swaptacular

-Scripts for managing SSL certificates for Swaptacular
+TODO